tcosmo/tcosmo.github.io/_posts/2018-01-18-diff-primes.md

 ## Warning

-This post is still being written and is not finished yet.
-Also note that the experimental results about $nln(n)$ might be "false" in the sense that they could result of floating point approximation errors.
-All of the experimental results need to be checkproofed.
+Note that all the the experimental results shown in this post might be biased by numerical errors.
+They all need to be checkproofed.
 You can find the base python code that generated them here: [Code](/assets/primes/diff_primes.py).

 ## Introduction
 <p>